system76/docs/content/Minecraft-Server-Hosting.md

 # Hosting A Minecraft Server

-Minecraft 1.17 droped on June 8, 2021.
-In this article we will be going over how to setup a minecraft server on your Pop!_OS or Ubuntu install.
-For a Minecraft System76 recomends having a minumue of 8gb of RAM but for a good exprince 16gb of RAM is recomended.
-Any harddriver over 128gb for a bassic server but if you want to backups 1TB to 2TB is recomeneded.
+Minecraft 1.17 dropped on June 8, 2021.
+In this article, we will be going over how to set up a Minecraft server on your Pop!_OS or Ubuntu install.
+A Minecraft System76 recommends having a minimum of 8Gb of RAM but for a good experience, 16Gb of RAM is recommended.
+Any hard drive over 128GB for a basic server but if you want to backups 1TB to 2TB is recommended.
 This article will live mostly in the terminal, if you want a refresher on the terminal you can see our article [here](https://support.system76.com/articles/terminal-basics).

 ## Updating and Installing Software Needed

-To install the Minecraft server we will need to install Java (listed as `default-jdk`), `wget`, `screen`, and `nmap`.
-Java is what minecraft runs in and is required for the server to run - we are also marking it as hold so no future updates are applied (some java updates can break the server). `wget` will allow us to download the Minecrafter Server from a URL hosted by Mojang, this way we can put the file in the direcorty directly instead of using a web brouswer.  `screen` will allow us to run commands and the server in an envirment we do not need to have open or be connected to - think of it as a virtial terminal terminal instance you can connect and disconnect form.  `nmap` is a network scanner that we will use for testing and network configuration.
+To install the Minecraft server we will need to install Java (listed as default-jdk), wget, screen, and nmap.
+Java is what Minecraft runs in and is required for the server to run - we are also marking it as hold so no future updates are applied (some java updates can break the server). wget will allow us to download the Minecrafter Server from a URL hosted by Mojang, this way we can put the file in the directory directly instead of using a web browser.  screen will allow us to run commands and the server in an environment we do not need to have open or be connected to - think of it as a virtual terminal instance you can connect and disconnect from.  nmap is a network scanner that we will use for testing and network configuration.

-To open a terminal window go the to the activites button in the upper left corner of the screen and click it then use the search funtion to search for `Terminal`.
+To open a terminal window go to the activities button in the upper left corner of the screen and click it then use the search function to search for Terminal.
 Click to open it and then run the following commands to update your system:

 ```bash
 sudo apt clean